 7. Filaki Beach -Crete, Greece

-Crete is known for its incredibly picturesque beaches with Filaki being one of those that stand out among a tough crowd.
+Crete is known for its incredibly picturesque beaches and beautiful sunsets with Filaki being one of those that stand out among a tough crowd.
 It is secluded enough to be private; at the end of a long, winding road and partially hidden by an overhanging cliff.
 It comes with plenty of sun beds, umbrellas and of course a snack bar.
 Filaki prides itself on being the only “Official” nude beach of Crete.
 Nudity is actually so accepted in the area that just down the road is the nudist friendly Hotel Vritomartis.
 While it is a fine beach, it is conveniently located close to a number of other nude-friendly beaches.
 Need more nude?
 A local tavern is noted as having almost completely nude clientele, some of which simply walk direct to and from the beach, to their cars and back without getting dressed.
 A nudist’s paradise, Filaki Beach in Greece is a standout on the list.

 6. Guvano Beach -Corniglia, Italy

 In order to get to Guvano Beach one must walk through an abandoned railway tunnel that has both entrance and exit visible at all times (a good safety feature if naked).
 It is not unlike others on the list in that it’s hidden away from the touristy spots, with a backdrop of cliffs and a secluded entrance way along the railroad tracks.
 It’s roomy out there, and the water is just as accommodating.
 Seeing is better than believing, as this remote Italian town is built on top of a cliff surrounded by beautiful forests and steep hills.
 It is recommended to stay overnight to explore all the region has to offer, and book a ferry or boat tour while there.
 Guvano Beach has less of a resort feel than other beaches on the list do, and more of a private secluded getaway feel, made for a secret agent or celebrity.